Coley1234j/mufctopgoalscorer/README.md

 ## Known Bugs
-   - On some mobile device. screens the footer on the about us page can become distorted or not appearing
+   - On some mobile device. screens the footer on the about us page can become distorted or not appearing.
+   - The footer social links are sending to 404 error page.